atbcb/usab-uswds/_ada-guides/chapter-2-new-construction.md

 purposes]({{ site.baseurl }}{{ page.image-directory }}chapter2-ada/nc5.jpg){: .img-large}

 <div class="border" style="background-color: #deecf7; padding: 10px;">
-<h4>Exception Based on Structural Impracticability in DOJ's 2010 ADA Standards and DOT"s ADA Regulations</h4>
+<h4>Exception Based on Structural Impracticability in DOJ's 2010 ADA Standards and DOT's ADA Regulations</h4>

 <p>DOJ’s 2010 ADA Standards and DOT's ADA regulations specify that full compliance is not required in new construction in rare circumstances where unique characteristics of terrain make the incorporation of accessibility features “structurally impracticable.”
 In such a case, the new construction requirements apply except where the responsible entity can demonstrate that it is structurally impracticable to meet those requirements.
 This exception is very narrow and should not be used in cases of merely hilly terrain.</p>